-NOTE 1: Gas oils, diesel and light heating oils in the flash point range of 55 °C to 75 °C may be regarded as a special group for some regulatory purposes.

-NOTE 2: Liquids with a flash point of more than 35 °C may be regarded as non-flammable liquids for some regulatory purposes (e.g. transport) if negative results have been obtained in the sustained combustibility test L.2 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria.

-NOTE 3: Viscous flammable liquids such as paints, enamels, lacquers, varnishes, adhesives and polishes may be regarded as a special group for some regulatory purposes (e.g. transport).
-The classification or the decision to consider these liquids as non-flammable may be determined by the pertinent regulation or competent authority.
+- NOTE 1: Gas oils, diesel and light heating oils in the flash point range of 55 °C to 75 °C may be regarded as a special group for some regulatory purposes. - NOTE 2: Liquids with a flash point of more than 35 °C may be regarded as non-flammable liquids for some regulatory purposes (e.g. transport) if negative results have been obtained in the sustained combustibility test L.2 of the Manual of Tests and Criteria. - NOTE 3: Viscous flammable liquids such as paints, enamels, lacquers, varnishes, adhesives and polishes may be regarded as a special group for some regulatory purposes (e.g. transport).
+The classification or the decision to consider these liquids as nonflammable may be determined by the pertinent regulation or competent authority.

-General and specific considerations concerning labelling requirements are provided in Hazard Communication: Labelling (Chapter 1.4).
-Annex 2 contains summary tables about classification and labelling.
-Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.
+5. General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.3).
+Annex 4 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority